adelhelal/research/README.md

     - Copy contents into SSH key settings for e.g. GitHub
 - Unified ID 2.0 - the trade desk - demand-side platform (DSP)
   - Replacement to third-party cookies from Chrome

+- XSS - Cross-Site Scripts
+  - Reflected Cross-Site Forgery
+    - using GET url in <a> tag to redirect to another site using inline javascript to overwrite href
+  - Stored Cross-Site Forgery
+    - Pass in unvalidated input from browser
+    - Fix: Encode Html
+  - Cross-Site Request Forgery (CSRF)
+    - phishing used to redirect to a logged in trusted site to perform a bad action while logged in
+    - Fix: anti-forgery tokens
+      - Synchronizer Token Pattern given to client after authentication (CSRF_TOKEN=7AF4...)
+      - Double-Submit Cookie Pattern - server sends two random tokens as cookie and hidden form, and request must include both
+      - Same Site Cookies - only accept cookies with the same protocol, port and host

+- SQL Injection
+  - Fix: Prepared statements

 ### Encryption